Andrei-Errapart/Nmea2000Monitor/README.md

 # Nmea2000Monitor
-NMEA 2000 monitor built on top of Candle API
+NMEA 2000 monitor built on top of Candle API.
+The results are sent over to the server.

 # Usage
-* Select interface and speed and off you go.
+* Just start the program.
+It will start automatically.

 # Building